k9ele7en/ONNX-TensorRT-Inference-CRAFT-pytorch/README.md

 ### Author
 k9ele7en.
 Give 1 star if you find some value in this repo. <br>
-[Donate] nano_1q8aj68brbw88hira69z4r4hh9qi3oae6inmrpdtc7korpuuwj785zhdtc8i
+[Donate] nano_1q8aj68brbw88hira69z4r4hh9qi3oae6inmrpdtc7korpuuwj785zhdtc8i <br>
 Thank you.

 ### License
 [MIT License] A short, permissive software license.
 Basically, you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

 ## Updates
 **7 Aug, 2021**: Init repo, converter run success.
+Run infer by ONNX success.
+Run infer by RT engine return wrong output.

 ## Getting started